RocketChat/docs-old/developer-guides/rest-api/emoji-custom/list.md

 ## Query Parameters

-One of roomId or roomName is required.

 | Argument | Example | Required | Description |
 | :--- | :--- | :--- | :--- |
 | `updatedSince` | `2017-11-25T15:08:17.248Z` | Optional | Date as ISO string |

-Both of these have the same result structure, however when you provide the `updatedSince` query parameter then the `update` will contain only those updated and `remove` will contain those which have been removed.
+When you provide the `updatedSince` query parameter in the URL then the `update` and `remove` in the response will contain only those updated and removed since this date and time.

 ## Example Call